Portugalete: Demographics

+Festivals

 San Roque Festivals

 The festivals officially last four days, from 14 to 17 August, the main festivities occurring on 15 and 16 August, San Roque Day.
 The people sing the song "La Diana Portugaluja" outside the Town Hall in the morning of 15 August to mark the eve of San Roque Day.

 Monuments

-Monuments in Portugalete include the 15th century Basílica of Santa María, Salazar's Tower, and the town hall in addition to the old mediaeval arches and streets in the older part of the city.
+Monuments in Portugalete include the 15th century Basílica of Santa María, Salazar's Tower and the town hall in addition to the mediaeval arches and streets in the older part of the town.